-3.6.3.1 Examination of all pump room bulkheads for signs of oil/chemical leakage or fractures and, in particular, the sealing arrangements of all penetrations of pump room bulkheads.
+3.6.3.1 Examination of all pump room bulkheads for signs of oil/chemical leakage or fractures and, in particular, the sealing arrangements of all penetrations of pump room bulkheads as far as practicable.

-3.6.3.2 Examination of the condition of all piping systems.
+3.6.3.2 Examination of the condition of all piping systems as far as practicable.